lucie-zimmer/MB-ManyWebcams/README.md

 ## Temporary TODOs for Adrian

+- Merge data files
+    - exclusion files (reporting)
 - Add number reporting for excluded trials
-- Merge data files
-    - conditional logic
-    - relative data
-    - demographic data
-    - exclusion files
-    - add output of merges data files

 - @Lucie where to get the demographic data?
 - Where to put the data of all labs (OSF vs Repo)?
 - joined beeswarm render?
+- prepare all the data for the analysis

 ## Setup